jrcain-usgs/asc-public-docs/docs/getting-started/contributing/contributing-with-git.md

 ## Tracking Files

-To track a new file or changes to an existing file with git, you will have to add it with `git add <your_file>`.
-You can use `git add -A` to add all changes (this includes changes like removing or renaming a file).
+To track a new file or changes to an existing file with git, add it with `git add <your_file>`.
+Use `git add -A` to add all changes (this includes changes like removing or renaming a file).
 Changes that have been added but not committed are called *staged* changes.
 You must save a file before you `git add` it.

 If you go back and make another modification to a file, you will have to `git add` that file again.
 Use `git status` to list the tracking status of files in your repository.
 See [Git Basics from the Pro Git Book (external)](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) for more details.